observIQ/bindplane-agent/config/google_cloud_exporter/redis/README.md

 # Redis Metrics with Google Cloud

 The Redis Receiver can be used to send Redis metrics to Google Cloud Monitoring.
-See the [documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/redisreceiver) for more details.

 ## Limitations